 National Leadership – Stan Murray and Ray Hunt

 Management of the Appalachian Trail goes beyond the on the ground maintenance, and we can be proud of our contributions in those respects.
-Through the years we have had several ATC Board members, including Frank, Collins, Paul Worsham, and Steve Wilson.
+Through the years we have had several ATC Board members, including Frank Oglesby, Collins Chew, Paul Worsham, and Steve Wilson.
 Two TEHC members have not only been on the Board but chaired it, both in outstanding fashion – Stan Murray and Ray Hunt.

 Ray followed not far behind Stan with active involvement in both TEHC and ATC.
 Ray was a strong advocate of publications and edited the local guidebook and created the first AT Data Book in 1977.
 He originated the AT Committee as a body of experienced TEHC members to oversee AT management, without the frequent turnover of our Steering Committee.
 Ray was elected to the ATC Board in 1979 and very soon thereafter, in 1983, was elected to the first of his three terms as Board Chair.
 In 1984 Ray signed the MOU delegating management responsibility for AT lands to ATC.
 Ray, with his typically wry wit, called this agreement “the most important document that I ever hope to sign”, but later added, “I had overlooked my marriage license”.
-Ray was a tireless champion for land acquisition to protect the AT, with the federal protection afforded to it with the National Trails System Act, and helped to spearhead the Optimal Location Reviews.
-This led into the program of relocating the AT to improve the Trail experience, a job that continues to this day.
+Ray was a tireless champion for land acquisition to protect the AT, with the federal protection afforded to it with the National Trails System Act and helped to spearhead the Optimal Location Reviews.
+This approach led into the program of relocating the AT to improve the Trail experience – a job is almost complete for the club’s section.

 Relocations and Today’s Maintenance

-In the late 1980′s and early 1990′s, it became apparent that we needed to do more.
-With our long section – now the 3rd longest on the AT – we regularly finished near the bottom of all clubs in hours of maintenance per mile of Trail.
+In the late 1980’s and early 1990’s, it became apparent that we needed to do more.
+With our long section – now the third longest on the AT – we regularly finished near the bottom of all clubs in hours of maintenance per mile of Trail.
 We received complaints.
 There was a small group of 6-10 people who were doing almost all of our work.
 Then, several things happened that turned this around.
 The first was our Trail adopter program.
-Ted Malone had the vision of reaching out to the community and finding people who might not want the rotating assignments, but might be willing to adopt a favorite or nearby section.
-This has led to about ¾ of our Trail section being adopted.
+Ted Malone had the vision of reaching out to the community and finding people who might not want a rotating assignment, but might be willing to adopt a favorite or nearby section.
+This approach has led to about 90% of our Trail section being adopted.
 That enthusiasm also brought in several strong new maintainers from both inside and outside of Eastman.
 Another very enthusiastic maintenance coordinator followed Ted, Bill Stowell.
-Bill continued to reach out to the community, and started the first contacts with student groups which continue today.
-During this period, our annual hours spent on AT maintenance zoomed from less than 2000 hours to over 10,000 hours.
-We are very fortunate to have another enthusiastic and highly organized maintenance coordinator today in Carl Fritz, and in 2006 we set a record with over 11,000 hours which we also surpassed in 2007.
-Since Jeff Siirola started his very diligent record keeping in 1992 through October 31, 2007, we have had 3144 volunteers work 127,737 hours!
+Bill continued to reach out to the community and started the first contacts with student groups which continue today.
+Our annual hours spent on AT maintenance zoomed from less than 2000 hours to peak at 15,755 hours in 2014.
+The electronic records diligently kept by Jeff Siirola, from January 2000 through October 2018, totaled over 220,000 hours by 6,000 individual maintainers across 5,750 events!
+We are very fortunate to have another enthusiastic and highly organized maintenance coordinator today in Carl Fritz, who has led the club through the final leg of planned trail relocations to have a 133.8-mile section from the Tennessee-Virginia state line to U.S. Highway 19W near Spivey Gap.

 Another boon to our Club has been Bob Peoples.
 Bob brought Trail maintenance experience with the Green Mountain Club with him to Carter County, but much more, he brought a spirit of ambassadorship reminiscent of Stan and Ray.
-Bob regularly gets out hikers to help during through-hiker season, and especially with the Damascus HardCore event which has gained notoriety throughout the Trail.
-Many of the hikers come back not just to give back to the Trail but to show their appreciation to Bob and Pat.
+Bob regularly gets out hikers to help during through-hiker season, and especially with the former Damascus HardCore events which had gained notoriety throughout the Trail.
+Many of the hikers came back not just to give back to the Trail but to show their appreciation to Bob and his wife Pat.

-We must thank the many volunteers who have shown such diligence through the years to keep our maintenance efforts going.
-Our challenge for the future is to keep this up and bring in new blood.
+The club must thank the many volunteers who have shown such diligence through the years to keep our maintenance efforts going.
+Our challenge for the future is to keep this level of involvmentment high while bringing in new blood.
 We have a proud legacy.